Buckwheat Bread (Vegan, Gluten Free Recipe)

 Bake Bread: Once the bread has risen, bake for 45 to 50 minutes.
 The bread is ready when it sounds hollow when tapped.
 Let the bread cool completely before cutting into thin slices.

-Slice And Serve: Bread will stay fresh in the refrigerator for up to 3 days in an airtight container.
+Slice And Serve: This gluten free dairy free bread will stay fresh in the refrigerator for up to 3 days in an airtight container.

 ❓ Recipe FAQs